A Combinatorial Study on Quiver Varieties

-This is an expository paper which has two parts.
-In the first part, we study quiver varieties of affine $A$-type from a combinatorial point of view.
-We present a combinatorial method for obtaining a closed formula for the generating function of Poincar\'e polynomials of quiver varieties in rank $1$ cases.
+\Abstract{This is an expository paper which has two parts.
+In the f\/irst part, we study quiver varieties of af\/f\/ine $A$-type from a combinatorial point of view.
+We present a combinatorial method for obtaining a closed formula for the generating function of Poincar\'e polynomials of quiver varieties in rank~1 cases.
 Our main tools are cores and quotients of Young diagrams.
-In the second part, we give a brief survey of instanton counting in physics, where quiver varieties appear as moduli spaces of instantons.
-We discuss combinatorial aspects of its recent developments.
+In the second part, we give a brief survey of instanton counting in physics, where quiver varieties appear as moduli spaces of instantons, focusing on its combinatorial aspects.}